 My friends with daughters are terrified for their future.
-They’ve been watching as a man accused of sexual assault sails toward a seat on the Supreme Court.
-They have seen the bravery of his accuser rewarded with death threats and mockery from the highest office in the land, occupied (no coincidence) by a self-confessed perpetrator of sexual assault.
+They watched this past year as a man accused of sexual assault was confirmed to the Supreme Court.
+They saw the bravery of his accuser mocked by the highest office in the land, occupied (no coincidence) by a self-confessed perpetrator of sexual assault.
+They watched as the #MeToo movement gained ground, offering some comfort but also serving as a harrowing reminder of the prevalence of sexual violence.

 I have no words of comfort to offer these friends.
 In their shoes, I would be equally fearful.
 However, when one of them suggested that I was lucky to have a boy—lucky not have to worry about any of this, I had to disagree.
 The thing is, while my friends with daughters are striving to protect their girls from the world, I am striving to protect the world from my son.